 - Go Punting Along the Cherwell in Oxford

-- Head to Islay for the Whisky Festival
+- Head to Notting Hill for the Carnival

 - Go Camping in the Great British Countryside